jasonbayton/rhino_content/support/factory-reset.md

 1. Follow steps outlined [here](/support/boot-to-recovery) to boot the Rhino device into recovery mode.
 Once the recovery menu is shown, use the volume keys to move up and down through the menu, pressing power to confirm.
 2. Select **Wipe data/factory reset**
 3. Select and confirm **Factory reset data**
+4. The Rhino device will begin the irreversible process of resetting the device back to factory settings, and will become available to be set back up again within several minutes.

 _Tip:_ While the device is resetting, please don't press buttons or attempt to interrupt the process.
 It may take some time to complete the reset process, but interrupting it may cause corruption or boot errors.